ivaturi/site/index.md

 I'm a docs manager at a clean energy startup.
 When I'm not working, I enjoy reading, running, and learning how to adult.

 I try to write about things I'm reading.
-Themes I've been reading about lately include _curiosity, building and growing teams, making decisions, first principles_.
+Themes I've been reading about lately include _people, learning, building and growing teams, making decisions,_ and _first principles_.

 Check out [the archive](/archive), or [books I'm reading](/bookshelf).